CarloHan/CarloHan.github.io/source/_posts/an-old-electronic-flasher-for-automotive.md

 categories:
   - - HW
 date: 2021-01-12 17:46:50
 description: Analyzing and simulating the working principle of an old electronic flasher.
+This flasher control unit is used to control the position, direction and emergnecy lights flashing on vehicle.
 ---

 <style>
-  .box {width:450px; text-align:center; font-size:10px; margin:0 auto;}
+  .box {width:60%; text-align:center; font-size:10px; margin:0 auto;}
   .box img {border-radius: 10px;}
 </style>